- UNDERGRADUATE PROGRAMS

 Rachel S. Herz

-Visiting Assistant Professor of Psychiatry
+Adjunct Assistant Professor in the Department of Psychiatry and Human Behavior

-Olfaction, emotion and sensory cognition
+Olfaction, flavor, eating behavior, emotion and sensory cognition